|Instruction to Authors

-Eurasian Journal of Emergency Medicine (Eurasian J Emerg Med), as a double-blind peer reviewed journal published by the Emergency Medicine Physicians’ Association of Turkey, publishes original articles on clinical, experimental and basic sciences in the Emergency Medicine field, review articles covering basic and up-to-date subjects, case reports, short editorial manuscripts and manuscripts covering medicine history and publication and research ethics.
-The journal is published 4 times in a year in March, June, September, December and its publication language is English.
+Eurasian Journal of Emergency Medicine (Eurasian J Emerg Med) is a double-blind peer-reviewed journal published by the Emergency Physicians Association of Turkey, publishes original articles on clinical, experimental and basic sciences in the Emergency Medicine field, reviews covering basic and up-to-date subjects, case reports, short editorial manuscripts and manuscripts covering medicine history and publication and research ethics.
+The journal is published 4 times a year in March, June, September, December, and its publication language is English.

-Editorial and publication processes of the journal are shaped in accordance with the guidelines of the international organizations such as the International Council of Medical Journal Editors (ICMJE), the World Association of Medical Editors (WAME), the Council of Science Editors (CSE), the Committee on Publication Ethics (COPE), the European Association of Science Editors (EASE).
-The journal is in conformity with Principles of Transparency and Best Practice in Scholarly Publishing (doaj.org/bestpractice).
+The editorial and publication processes of the journal are shaped in accordance with the guidelines of the International Committee of Medical Journal Editors (ICMJE), World Association of Medical Editors (WAME), Council of Science Editors (CSE), Committee on Publication Ethics (COPE), European Association of Science Editors (EASE), and National Information Standards Organization (NISO).
+The journal conforms with the Principles of Transparency and Best Practice in Scholarly Publishing (doaj.org/bestpractice).

-Manuscripts submitted to Eurasian Journal of Emergency Medicine will go through a double blind peer review process.
+Manuscripts submitted to the Eurasian Journal of Emergency Medicine will go through a double-blind peer review process.
 Each submission will be reviewed by at least two external, independent peer reviewers who are experts in the field in order to ensure an unbiased evaluation process.
 The editorial board will invite an external and independent editor to manage the evaluation processes of manuscripts submitted by editors or the editorial board members of the journal.
-The Editor in Chief is the final authority in the decision making process of all submissions.
+The Editor in Chief is the final authority in the decision-making process of all submissions.

 In the event of an alleged or suspected research misconduct, including plagiarism, citation manipulation, and data falsification/fabrication, among others, the Editorial Board will follow and act in accordance with COPE guidelines.